CommonAccord/Cmacc-Org/Doc/S/About/Conference/Stack/Folder_0.md

 Ti=Folders

 0.sec=This doc suggests a canonical organization of folders in a repo.
-The emphasis is on "suggest":  this suggestion is certainly wrong, though it reflects a great deal of (one person's) experience.
+The emphasis is on "suggest";  this suggestion is certainly wrong, though it reflects a great deal of (one person's) experience.
 The basic notion is that we organize the top-level folders by function.

 1.Ti=Folder Organization